 USER JOURNEY FLOWS

-This flow shows how a user would browse expert profiles then decide to book with a particular expert
+This flow shows how a user can browse expert profiles, then decide to book with a particular expert.

 Next, it was time to start sketching and creating wireframes.
 My initial research confirmed many of my thoughts and ideas about what users may need from an app, plus gave me some great insight into what else could be useful.